hetalang/heta-specifications/actions.md

 #delete k1; // deletes k1 if it is exist
 ```

-## Import
+## import

 The Import action works at [module](./modules) level.
 It does not create or update the component but load the another module insude the current one.

-It uses the virtual properties to set the another files and formats.
+It uses the virtual properties to set the different files and formats.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|